Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 on River Road.
 Proceed until you reach the Louisiana Arts & Science

-Your next destination is the Louisiana Arts & Science Center, at a
+Your next destination is the Louisiana Arts & Science Museum, at a

 bearing of 15° from the historical marker.

-Visit the Louisiana Arts & Science Center, which used to be a train
+Visit the Louisiana Arts & Science Museum (LASM), which used to be a train

 station.
 Next to the museum (at the north end) is an old steam